Nanobot567/nano.bot/README.md

-# Here is website for my discord.py bot, no source because .env doesn't work
+# Here is website for my discord.py bot, no source because .env doesn't work (yet)